 - Rinse the area thoroughly, removing all soap bubbles and residue.

 - Allow to air dry or pat the area dry with a clean paper towel.
-Avoid face cloths or hand towels that may hold bacteria.
+Avoid face cloths, hand or cloth towels that may hold bacteria.

 How to Do a Saline Soak

 - Once per day, soak a clean paper towel or gauze pad in the saline solution.
 Gently apply this to both sides of the piercing for five to ten minutes.

 - Use warm water afterward to rinse away the residue.

 Which Piercings Require More Care?

 Piercings in parts of the body that naturally hold or cultivate a lot of bacteria or limited blood flow will require the most care.

 - This means extra care is needed in warm spots of our body, such as the navel, mouth, and genitals.